JaneySprings/DotNet.Meteor/README.md

 | **iOS** | ✅ | ✅ |
 | **MacCatalyst** | ✅ | ✅ |

-*You can debug WinUI apps using the C# VSCode extension with attaching the .NET Core Debugger*
+&emsp;*You can debug WinUI apps using the C# VSCode extension with attaching the .NET Core Debugger.*

+---

+## About the Author

+&emsp;I'm Nikita Romanov, a passionate programming enthusiast with a focus on .NET MAUI.
+I work with an amazing team at `DevExpress` to make the lives of developers around us easier.
+Our team is dedicated to creating a comprehensive [mobile component suite](https://www.devexpress.com/maui) for .NET MAUI which is currently available `free-of-charge`.
+In my free time, I work on my hobby project, `DotNet.Meteor`, which is always open to feedback and contributions.
+Feel free to share your thoughts with me, and **let's make the .NET MAUI community even better together!**